Updated Lineup For ROH Final Battle | 411MANIA

 Updated Lineup For ROH Final Battle

-AEW has an updated lineup for ROH Final Battle after this week’s episode of Dynamite.
+AEW has an updated lineup for ROH Final Battle after this week’s episode of Rampage.
 You can see the updated card below for the PPV, which airs on December 10th on PPV:

 * ROH World Championship: Chris Jericho vs. Claudio Castagnoli